AnumZafar/British-Airways/README.md

-# Web scraping and analysis
+# Web scraping and analysis.
-# Scraping data from Skytrax
+# Scraping data from Skytrax.
-# Analysis of customer views
+# Analysis of customer views.
-# Predictive modeling of customer bookings
+# Predictive modeling of customer bookings.